oehrlis/oci-sec-ws/lab/ex02/2x02-Exercise.md

 ## Solution {.unlisted .unnumbered}

-Login as User XYZ in OCI console and go to _Cloud Guard Overview_.
+Login as User XYZ in OCI console and go to _Security_ -_Cloud Guard Overview_.
 Ensure you have select the proper compartment in from the dropdown list on left side.

 ![>> overview](../../images/screenshot-cloud-guard-overview_ex01.jpg)